To lower blood pressure, choose salt enriched with potassium - breaking latest news - Breaking Latest News

 Ultraprocessed foods: let’s try to chew them slowly

 But how can we manage the risk of excess sodium on a daily basis?
-Pay attention to ultra-processed foodssuch as canned goods and ready-to-eat products – he suggests Stefano Erzegovesi – because salt is the most widely used preservative and flavor enhancer in ultra-processed products.
-The best strategy is not to demonize these products, but to use them with awareness: a ready-to-eat food, which can also be a simple bag of vending machines, usually gives you a sensation of “immediate goodness” and stimulates you to consume it on increasingly frequent occasions.
-In general, when you like a food “too much” and when you would eat it in ever increasing quantities, it is always useful to try to chew it slowly (a minute of time is enough): in this way you will be able to be more aware of the excess of sapidity and, consequently, to hear all that salt as unpleasantan indispensable premise for reducing its consumption.
+“Be careful of the ultra-processed foodssuch as canned goods and ready-to-eat products – he suggests Stefano Erzegovesi – because salt is the most widely used preservative and flavor enhancer in ultra-processed products.
+The best strategy is not to demonize these products, but to use them with awareness: a ready-to-eat food, which can also be a simple tarallino from the machines, usually gives you a feeling of “immediate goodness” and stimulates you to consume it on increasingly frequent occasions.
+In general, when you like a food “too much” and when you would eat it in ever increasing quantities, it is always useful to try to chew it slowly (a minute of time is enough): in this way you will be able to be more aware of the excess of sapidity and, consequently, to hear all that salt as unpleasantan indispensable premise for reducing its consumption».

 Training the palate: long but effective times